 - Promote stewardship of the sidewalk system.

 Currently, the 2014 Sidewalk Gaps Project consists of constructing five-foot wide concrete sidewalks along portions of South Mays Street, from West Logan Street to Gattis School Road; and four-foot wide sidewalks along sections of Somerset Drive and Peachtree Valley Drive; as well as constructing five-foot wide sidewalks along segments of Greenlawn from Gattis School Rd. to Dell Way.
+Finally, we will be constructing 6' wide sidewalks along Joe DiMaggio and US 79.
 A large portion of these proposed sidewalk paths will eliminate spaces, or gaps, between points where permanent sidewalks currently exist and connect citizens to destinations.
 Many of these existing gap areas are currently characterized by a dirt trail due to constant pedestrian use.

 Proposed project limits: